pephumin/pebinary.com/_posts/2016-08-05-bank-account.md

 ![Kasikorn Bank logo][kbank-logo]

-And we chose the branch that is located in the shopping mall, [Seacon Square].
-This means it will allow us to do some transactions, if any at all, **outside** the office hours.
+And we chose the branch that is located in the shopping mall, [Seacon Square] (it is a new branch which is located on the third floor).
+The key reason we choose the bank branch that is located in the shopping mall is because their operating hours are more flexible and we may be able to have some transactions, if any at all, done **outside** the regular office hours.

 ![Seacon Square logo][seacon-logo]